 Low levels (close to 0) can be found in:

-- Diabetes, both type 1 and type 2 [R]
+- Diabetes, both type 1 and type 2

-- Cystic fibrosis [R]
+- Cystic fibrosis

 - Chronic pancreatitis

-- Pancreatic cancer [R]
+- Pancreatic cancer

 - Cancer radiotherapy and/or chemotherapy

 If you suspect that you have low lipase or digestive enzymes, see your doctor.
 The most important thing is to work with your doctor to find out what’s causing your low lipase and to treat any underlying conditions!

 Other than that, when your lipase is high you should: